 - 1. Notify parents when their student has one unexcused absence during a month. - 2.
-Schedule a conference with parents when a student has three unexcused absences during a month. - 3.
-Enter into a contract to improve student attendance or be referred to a Community Engagement Board when the student has seven unexcused absences in a month. - 4.
-Notify the Juvenile Court when a student has 7 unexcused absences during a month. - 5.
-Notify the Juvenile Court when a student has 15 unexcused absences or more during a school year. - 6.
+Schedule a conference with parents when a student has two unexcused absences during a month.

+- 3. Enter into a contract to improve student's attendance or be referred to a Community Truancy Board when the student has five unexcused absences in a month. - 4.
+Notify the Juvenile Court when a student has five unexcused absences during a month. - 5.
+Notify the Juvenile Court when a student has 10 unexcused absences or more during a school year. - 6.
 File a contempt motion if a student is not in compliance with a court order resulting from a truancy petition.